zenoss/twill/README.txt

 You can also run scripts (e.g. the files in ``examples/``) directly by specifying them on the command line.

+See the output of 'twill-sh -h' for help on command line options.

-There are several examples under the ``examples/`` subdirectory.
+There are several example scripts under the ``examples/`` subdirectory.
 Included in the examples is a test of the Quixote demo site, and a script for clearing out SourceForge Mailman lists.
 The latter script makes use of the (very simple!) extension feature, if you're interested...

 Recording scripts
 ~~~~~~~~~~~~~~~~~